ThamarD/dpos-dashboard/README.md

 To configure the Dashboard we need to fill in the configuration file.
 With this install you get an template json config_template.json with all the supported DPoS nodes, which you can copy and fill in.
-Here ar the steps (in the cdashboard directory:
+Here are the steps (all in the DPoS-Dashboard directory):

 ```
+cd ~/dpos-dashboard
 cp config_template.json config.json
 nano config.json
 ```